-Repeals the requirement that SSA redetermine the eligibility of at least one-third of all child-hood SSI recipients who reach age 18 after April 1995 during the 1-year period following attainment of age 18.
+1996 (Public Law 104-193, enacted August 22).
+Repeals the requirement that SSA redetermine the eligibility of at least one-third of all child SSI recipients who reach age 18 after April 1995 during the 1-year period following attainment of age 18.

-Requires a CDR:
+Requires a CDR

-- At least once every 3 years for SSI recipients under age 18 who are eligible by reason of an impairment which is likely to improve, and - Not later than 12 months after birth for recipients whose low birth weight is a contributing factor material to the determination of their disability.
+- At least once every 3 years for SSI recipients under age 18 who are eligible by reason of an impairment that is likely to improve, and - Not later than 12 months after birth for recipients whose low birth weight is a contributing factor material to the determination of their disability.

-Requires eligibility redetermination for all childhood SSI recipients eligible for the month before the month in which they attain age 18.
+Requires eligibility redetermination for all child SSI recipients eligible for the month before the month in which they attain age 18.